NativeScript/summer-of-nativescript/july/lab-appbuilder.md

 ## What are you learning?

-You'll start by learning how to use Telerik AppBuilder—including how to start NativeScript apps, how to deploy them devices, and how see your changes during development.
-From there you'll start building a basic NativeScript app.
+In this lesson you'll learn how to use Telerik AppBuilder to develop NativeScript apps—including how to start NativeScript apps, how to deploy them devices, and how see your changes during development.
+From there you'll start building a basic app.

 ## Step 0: Create a Telerik Platform account

 In order to use Telerik AppBuilder you must have a Telerik Platform account.
 Register for a free 30-day trial at [platform.telerik.com](https://platform.telerik.com).
+You can learn more about AppBuilder pricing at <https://www.telerik.com/purchase/appbuilder>.

 ## Step 1: Clone the repo